y-arjun-y/arjunyadav/pages-md/projects.md

 #### Log

+- <time>Aug 15, 2022</time> Finished with Week 1 and got 100% on the final quiz!

 - <time>Aug 14, 2022</time> Continued with Week 1.
 Nearly (nearly) done.

 - <time>Aug 13, 2022</time> Continued with Week 1.
 Nearly done.